MarinBizarreAdventure/OOP-labs/README.md

 For questions, feedback, or inquiries, please contact the repository owner.

-Enjoy your journey into the world of object-oriented programming with these labs in various languages!
+Enjoy your journey into the world of object-oriented programming with these pathetic labs in various languages!